IGA76L/IGA76L/README.md

-beginner in Python, willing to learn other programming languages I'm looking to learn programming and apply my skills in various projects
+beginner in Python, willing to learn other programming languages.

+I'm looking to learn programming and apply my skills in various projects